floriankraemer/floriankraemer.github.io/_posts/2024-02-16-About-Validation-and-Anti-Corruption-Layers.markdown

 comments: true
 ---

-There is a surprisingly large number of people, at least in the PHP world, who haven't seemingly heard of or thought about when and where to put constraints in their program.
+There is a surprisingly large number of people, at least in the PHP world, who haven't seemingly heard of or thought about when and where to put constraints on their program.
 Often there are DB entities that are sharing the validation with the input validation and have no clear boundary.

 You can think of the roles in this way: